ghdday/FirstWebApi/README.md

 # FirstWebApi
-//My First Web Api I will update and develop this Api in order to optimize my skills
+My First Web Api I will update and develop this Api in order to optimize my skills